GuillaumeAmat/knuckle/README.md

 }
 ```

-Under the hood, Knuckle uses its own Prettier configuration and look at yours, just in case you wanted to extend it a bit.
+Under the hood, Knuckle calls the tools by adding some options in order to have the best usage of each tool.

 ### Default configurations